Is there something in your life you are dying to do but you’re too scared to put yourself out there?

 But what you can do is start by making small steps in order to get closer to your goals.
 The closer you get, and that great sense of achievement, may just help push the pin all the way through to freedom.

-We can let fear run our lives – or we can choose to say no. We can choose to look for the lessons we learn from them.
+We can let fear run our lives – or we can choose to run our own lives.
+We can choose to look for the lessons we learn from them.
 If you make a mistake, you are less likely to make it again.
 Mistakes make us human, and besides, no one is perfect.

 Failures only stop us if we let them.

-How many chances have you missed, and will you miss, by not taking these chances?
+How many chances have you missed, and will you miss, by not doing what you want to do?

 You can sit at home, in the dark every day for the rest of your life.
 Or you can go out and try.
 You make fall 1000 times.
 But won’t it be worth it when you fly?
 Fly through life, freedom, success, happiness.